 Winnsboro is a very small town located in the state of South Carolina.
-With a population of 3,351 people and three constituent neighborhoods, Winnsboro is the 99th largest community in South Carolina.
+With a population of 3,237 people and three constituent neighborhoods, Winnsboro is the 99th largest community in South Carolina.

 Winnsboro is an extremely ethnically-diverse town.
 The people who call Winnsboro home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winnsboro residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Winnsboro include English, Irish, Scots-Irish, and German.
+Important ancestries of people in Winnsboro include African, English, Irish, Scots-Irish, and British.

 The most common language spoken in Winnsboro is English.
 Other important languages spoken here include Spanish and French.